 St Catherine’s Hospice placements offer a range of opportunities to enhance learning about death, dying, palliative care, and bereavement.

-To apply, please follow this link to our online form.
+To apply for an ad-hoc placement with us, please follow this link to complete our online application form.

 If you are interested in completing a placement in an area not mentioned above, please do complete our online application form.
 We can then explore whether we are able to support you to meet your objectives.
 These may include, but are not limited to:

 - Trainee Ordinand

 - Social Worker

 Imogen recently completed her hospice placement as a student nurse.

 I loved my placement at St Catherine’s and found the team to be so friendly and helpful.
 It was lovely to really feel like part of the team.
 It was an honour to see the kindness and care first hand shown by all staff.
 I didn’t know what to expect from the placement but actually I found the whole experience very positive and the hospice environment to be so friendly and warm.
 I wish I could have stayed longer!